AkhilSamarth/philips-wiz-bulb/README.md

 ## Technical Details

-These lightbulbs communicate with their apps using a UDP port on port 38899.
+These lightbulbs communicate with their apps using UDP port 38899.
 The communication itself occurs through JSON objects with a few simple parameters.
 The following is the format of the JSON sent from the app to the bulb:

 ```
 {